Campaigns

 How NAB is still funding massive new fossil fuel developments

-While NAB’s carefully worded policy means it can’t fund new fossil fuel projects directly, the bank is still pouring billions of dollars into companies whose sole purpose is to expand the fossil fuel industry.
+While NAB’s carefully worded policy means it can’t fund certain new and expanded fossil fuel projects directly, the bank is still pouring billions of dollars into companies pursuing those projects.

 Fossil fuel funding since Paris

-The chart shown right shows NAB’s year-on-year lending to different fossil fuel sectors since January 2016.
+This chart shows NAB’s year-on-year lending to different fossil fuel sectors since January 2016.
 The charts shown below include lending to expansion projects and lending to companies with fossil fuel expansion plans.

 We have included NAB’s own reported exposures to fossil fuels as a further demonstration of the bank’s trends.

-The chart shown right shows NAB has loaned a total of $14.1 billion to fossil fuels since 2016, this includes:
+NAB has loaned a total of $15.5 billion to fossil fuels since 2016.
+This includes:

 Since 2016 NAB has loaned $2.2 billion to new fossil fuel projects, including: